Looking at Our Community

 - Were the perceptions the same or did something else account for the different perceptions?

-Use Rubric for “Looking at Our Community” Essay (Attachment Four) for scoring.
+Use Rubric for “Looking at Our Community” Essay (handout) for scoring.

 Discuss how the problems and good things going on in the community compare to the global communities looked at in the first lesson.
 Are the root problems and solutions similar or different?
 Why or why not?